Public Digital Domain Home

 The PDD server stores your data.
 Specifically:

 Browsing data: URLs, page titles, timestamps, and domain names captured by the Envoy browser extension.
 This includes the pages you visit while Envoy is active, your browsing history, and your most-visited sites.
-It is stored per-person in a browsing ledger on the server.
+It is stored per-person in a browsing ledger on the server, for as long as your account exists.
+You can pause collection at any time, and it is destroyed when you delete your account.

 Folders and assignments: The folders you create and which browsing events you assign to them.